Starpaul20/Close-Thread-At-Reply-Count/README.txt

 ## INFORMATION ##

-Close Thread at Reply Count (2.0.1) for MyBB 1.6 Created by: Starpaul20
+Close Thread at Reply Count (1.0) for MyBB 1.8
+Created by: Starpaul20
 Copyright: ©2009
 License: GPL

 Allows you to have threads automatically closed upon reaching a certain amount of replies (which can be set in the settings).
 Please note this plugin will only close a thread when it is posted in (any thread not posted in will remain open).

-The setting for this is located at the bottom of the 'Posting' setting group
+The setting for this is located at the bottom of the 'Posting' setting group.

+The 'oldrelease' branch contains the 1.6 version of the plugin.

 ## INSTALLATION ##